 In terms of urgency, some symptoms are more pressing than others.
 If you’re experiencing pain, weakness, shortness of breath, vomiting and diarrhea, go to the hospital.

 But there’s one symptom that indisputably requires a trip to the hospital: fever.
-All cancer patients undergoing chemotherapy need immediate attention if they have a temperature of 100.5 degrees Fahrenheit or higher.
+Everyone who has cancer and is undergoing chemotherapy needs immediate attention if they have a temperature of 100.5 degrees Fahrenheit (38 C) or higher.

 Fever, the critical symptom

 Chemotherapy can often lead to a reduced white blood cell count, or neutropenia.
-This condition causes the patient’s body to be less effective at fighting off infection.
-Neutropenic fever is common with chemotherapy patients and can often indicate infection.
-With patients who have weakened immune systems, infections need to be treated immediately before they cause greater complications.
+This condition causes the body to be less effective at fighting off infection.
+Neutropenic fever is common in those who are getting chemotherapy and it can often signify infection.
+If you have a weakened immune system, infections need to be treated immediately before they cause greater complications.

 “About 5 to 25% of patients receiving chemotherapy will get neutropenic fever,” says hematologist and oncologist Omer Koc, MD.
 “The more aggressive the chemotherapy, the higher the risk.
 Age and other underlying illnesses also play a role.”